-In 2017 competition was held across a total of eleven current and future Olympic and Paralympic sports: Athletics, Cycling, Fencing, Hockey, Judo, Rugby Sevens, Swimming, Table Tennis, Volleyball, Wheelchair Basketball and Wheelchair Tennis, with Girls Cricket also participating as a demonstration sport.
-The competition re-enforces the experience of Olympic and Paralympic Games complete with an Opening Ceremony and an Athletes Village.
+In 2018 the competition was held across a total of eleven current and future Olympic and Paralympic sports: Athletics, Cycling, Hockey, Netball, Laser Run, Triathlon, Wheelchair Basketball and Wheelchair Tennis, Cricket, Canoeing and Rowing.
+The competition re-enforces the experience of Olympic and Paralympic Games, complete with an Opening Ceremony and an Athletes Village.
 In addition, the Athlete Education Programme (AEP) provides athletes with the opportunity to engage in workshops designed to prepare them for elite level sport.
-In 2017, this included sessions delivered by UK Anti Doping (UKAD), workshops about the Integrity of Sport, as well as opportunities for athletes to spend time with Athlete Mentors to gain an insight into life as an elite athlete.
+In 2018, this included sessions delivered by UK Anti Doping (UKAD), workshops about the Integrity of Sport, as well as opportunities for athletes to spend time with Athlete Mentors to gain an insight into life as an elite athlete.
 This is made possible through National Lottery funding via Sport England.

 Where did it all start?

 The School Games was established after London won the bid to host the 2012 Olympic and Paralympic Games and demonstrates the legacy of our home Games.
 Its predecessor, the UK School Games, was first hosted in 2006.
 The Games have since been hosted by Glasgow, Coventry, Bristol and Bath, Cardiff, Newport and Swansea, Gateshead, Newcastle and Sunderland, Sheffield, London, Manchester, and now Loughborough University.